-- (a) DP Construction Project will be adjusted annually at 1 July in accordance with the Construction Index, until a Certificate of Practical Completion is issued in respect of the DP Construction Project; - (b) DP Land Project will be adjusted annually as at 1 July in accordance with the Land Index, until the DP Land Project is transferred to or vested in Council; - 3.3.2. the annual adjustment to the Credit outlined in clause 3.3.1 will cease: - in respect of a Credit for a DP Construction Project upon the issue of a Certificate of Practical Completion for the DP Construction Project; and - (b) in respect of a DP Land Project when the land is transferred to or vested in Council. - 3.3.3 the Drainage Levy will be adjusted annually as at 1 July in accordance with the Construction Index; - 3 3.4.
-The DP Levy will be adjusted by Council each year as at 1 July applying the Construction Index to DP Construction Projects and Land Index to DP Land Projects.
+- 3.3.1. any Credit for a. - (a) DP Construction Project will be adjusted annually at 1 July in accordance with the Construction Index, until a Certificate of Practical Completion is issued in respect of the DP Construction Project; - (b) DP Land Project will be adjusted annually as at 1 July in accordance with the Land Index, until the DP Land Project is transferred to or vested in Council; - 3.3.2. the annual adjustment to the Credit outlined in clause 3.3.1 will cease: - in respect of a Credit for a DP Construction Project upon the issue of a Certificate of Practical Completion for the DP Construction Project; and - (b) In respect of a DP Land Project when the land is transferred to or vested in Council - 3.3.3 the Drainage Levy will be adjusted annually as at 1 July in accordance with the Construction Index. - 3.3.4 the DP Levy will be adjusted by Council each year as at 1 July applying the Construction Index to DP Construction Projects and Land Index to DP Land Projects

-DP CONSTRUCTION PROJECTS
+4. DP CONSTRUCTION PROJECTS

-4.1.
+4 1.
 Construction

-The Owner agrees with Council that it must construct the DP Construction Projects.
+The Owner agrees with Council that it must construct the DP Construction Projects

-4.1.1. at its own cost.
+4.1.1 at its own cost: